About Efficiency Enhancers

 Nitrification inhibitors (NIs)

-While ammonium nitrogen (NH₄⁺) is effectively retained by the soil and resistant to loss, naturally occurring soil bacteria convert it to nitrate (NO3-) and release nitrous oxide (N₂O) through nitrification.
-Nitrous oxide is a very potent greenhouse gas (2981x CO₂) with an atmospheric lifetime of over 100 years.
+While nitrogen in its ammonium (NH₄⁺) form is retained by the soil and made available to crops, naturally occurring soil bacteria convert it into nitrate (NO3-) releasing nitrous oxide (N₂O) in the atmosphere.
+The conversion of ammonium into nitrate is called nitrification.
+Nitrous oxide is a very potent greenhouse gas (273 x CO₂) with an atmospheric lifetime of over 100 years.

-Nitrate can be reduced to nitrous oxide (N₂O) and nitrogen gas (N2) through denitrification.
-In addition, nitrate is very mobile and can easily leach into ground and surface water, resulting in eutrophication – the formation of toxic algal blooms and the loss of biodiversity.
-One of the solutions to minimize nitrogen losses is the use of nitrification inhibitors (NIs), which specifically inhibit the activity of microorganisms in the soil responsible for the conversion of ammonium to nitrate.
-Consequently, nitrous oxide emissions and nitrate leaching are reduced leading to ammonium being available to plants longer and in a form that best suits their needs.
+Nitrate can be reduced to nitrous oxide (N₂O) and nitrogen gas (N₂) through denitrification.
+N₂O is then released in the atmosphere leading to ozone layer depletion.
+While nitrate can be easily taken up by crops, it is very mobile and can easily leach into ground and surface water, leading to eutrophication (the formation of toxic algal blooms) and a loss of biodiversity.
+One solution to minimise nitrogen losses through nitrification and denitrification is the use of nitrification inhibitors (NIs), which specifically inhibit the activity of soil microorganisms responsible for converting ammonium to nitrate.
+As a consequence of the use of nitrification inhibitors, nitrous oxide emissions and nitrate leaching are reduced.
+This results in ammonium being available to crops for a longer period and in a form that best meets their needs, which has an overall positive impact not only on farmers but also on the environment.